 I tested the original wideband version which has been superseded in some cases by a T group with supposed 4G rejection.
 In my experience, this is never as effective as using a decent filter and furthermore usually lowers the gain at the top end of the aerial, see adjacent graphic.

 Against the SAC MUX Magician I compared a DY14WB, an XB10K, an XB16K, a Yagi 18A and an XB16A.
-Technically the DY14WB is the only directly comparable aerial (being the same group) but after the 700MHz clearance the two K groups will effectively be widebands, particularly as MUXES 7 & 8 are due to be turned off between 2020 and 2022.
+Technically the DY14WB is the only directly comparable aerial (being the same group) but after the 700MHz clearance the two K groups will effectively be widebands, and certainly after MUX 7 was turned off in June 2022.
 The inclusion of the two A group aerials is to highlight the low gain of widebands in the A group.
-Remember Crystal Palace and Rowridge (amongst others) have always been A groups (excl the aforementioned MUXES 7 and 8) but after the aforementioned 700MHz clearance quite a few other transmitters are now also A groups including Winter Hill, Belmont & Waltham.
+Remember Crystal Palace and Rowridge (amongst others) have always been A groups but after the aforementioned 700MHz clearance quite a few other transmitters are now also A groups including Winter Hill, Belmont & Waltham.
 Some other transmitters - including Sandy and Mendip - have 5 (of the 6) MUXES in the A group.
 But remember, using an A group aerial (as opposed to a wideband or K group) only matters for those in poor signal areas !